rudderlabs/rudderstack-docs/sources/appsflyer.md

 ---
-description: Step-by-step guide to ingest event data from AppsFlyer into RudderStack
+description: Step-by-step guide to ingest your event data from AppsFlyer into RudderStack.
 ---

 # AppsFlyer

 [AppsFlyer](https://www.appsflyer.com/) is an industry-leading mobile attribution and marketing analytics platform, provided as a Software-as-a-Service \(SaaS\).
-It offers exciting features to understand your customers better, through intuitive dashboards, real-time data reports, and a unique deep linking technology.
+It offers exciting features to understand your customers better through intuitive dashboards, real-time data reports, and a unique deep linking technology.

 This document guides you in setting up AppsFlyer as a source in RudderStack.
-By adding an endpoint in AppsFlyer's Push API Section under API Access under Integration in AppsFlyer dashboard, you can send events to RudderStack.
-The endpoint should point to Rudderstack.
-Events such as Re-engagememt, Re-attribution, Install in-app events and etc. are captured and sent to RudderStack.
+You can send your AppsFlyer events by simply adding an endpoint that points to RudderStack, in AppsFlyer's **Push API** section.
+With this integration, you can also capture and send events such as re-engagement, reattribution, in-app install events, etc. to RudderStack.

 ## Getting Started